rodrinoblega/stori/README.md

 - Continuous Monitoring
   - After the initial scan, the application keeps watching the directory for any new .csv files added in real-time.
   - When a new file is detected, it triggers the processing pipeline to handle the file.
-  - The transactions are stored in a postgres database inside the container
+  - The transactions are stored in a postgres database inside the container.
   - The transaction summary emails are sent by smtp.gmail.com service.

 [Watch the demo](https://www.loom.com/share/8cbe21072b8248cabcb0d809fd9e57ab)